section-engineering-education/engineering-education/content/articles/generating-random-datasets-with-trumania/index.md

 The next step is the addition of agents' quantity to the circus.
 The quantity in the circus is the set of persons having an identity and some attributes.

 The values of the attributes may be identified manually but we intend to generate them randomly.
-There are some generators that we will explain so that we will have a broad understanding.
+There are some generators that we will explain so that we can have a broad understanding.

 The generators are as follows: